DiscordStyles/RadialStatus/CONTRIBUTING.md

 - Basic knowledge of the terminal/command prompt.

 Install Dependencies:
-Open a terminal/command prompt and use the following command: `npm install` in the Slate folder.
+Open a terminal/command prompt and use the following command: `npm install` in the RadialStatus folder.

 ## Development
 Run the `dev` script with: `npm run dev`.